AHartNtkn/AHartNtkn.github.io/_posts/2019-12-03-Some-Notes-on-Lambda-Encodings.md

 Though, I haven't found a nice way of actually programming with it.

-This basic technique should be able to be combined with the encodings used in [Cedille](http://firsov.ee/impred-ind/impred-ind.pdf) to get coinduction, but it's not obvious to me how that might actually work.
-Part of the issue might simply be that coinduction principles aren't simply stated the way induction principles are.
-Maybe they can be with existential types, so, perhapse, they'll be immediately accessible in future versions of Cedille.
+This basic technique should be able to be combined with the encodings used in [Cedille](http://firsov.ee/impred-ind/impred-ind.pdf) to get coinduction.
+It took a while for me to see a reasonable way it could be done, but the following might work.
+It's important to note that codata are principally defined by their destructor.
+In the case of streams, we can define it using a simple unfold;

+    unfold : S → (S → X × S) → Stream X
+    unfold seed gen = λ f . f {S} seed gen

+If we want to define a coinduction principle, there's only one case that needs to be addressed; the single unfold destructor.

+    streamCoInd = (s : Stream X) → ∀ (P : Stream X → *) . (∀ S . (seed : S) → (gen : S → X × S) → P (unfold seed gen)) → P s

+From here, we can take the dependent intersection of the original stream type with this coinduction principle to get a notion of stream with dependent elimination.

+    StreamD X = ι(s : Stream X) . streamCoInd s